YOUR BREATHING SPACE WORLD ASTHMA DAY CHECKLIST

-New ways to support the work of The Lung Association
+New ways to support the work of the Lung Health Foundation

-As leading funders of breathing breakthroughs, The Lung Association – Ontario is used to thinking outside the box.
+As leading funders of breathing breakthroughs, the Lung Health Foundation is used to thinking outside the box.
 Here are three new, outside-the-box ways you can support our work:

 - Feeling lucky?
 Our first ever digital 50/50 raffle launches soon!
 If you’re a resident of Ontario who’s 18+, you’ll soon be able to purchase 50/50 tickets online at the cost of one for $15, or increase your chance of winning with 3 for $40 (or 10 for $100!)
 Will you win big and breathe easy, while supporting our research and support programs?
 Find out when our draw takes place on Monday, September 30.
 Additional rules and regulations apply.